Pinqvin/afp-game/README.md

 Game made for TIE-11300 Game programming course

-Requirements for compiling this project
+Requirements for compiling this project:

 * CMake
 * SFML 2.1